top of page

 Every day, the vessels will anchor off one or two new locations, including many enchanting places that can only be accessed by these smaller cruise vessels.
 There is no fixed itinerary on a Majestic Line cruise; there is a wide choice of fascinating and beautiful places to drop anchor and the actual stopovers will be chosen because they offer the best cruising conditions on the day.
 The Skipper will also consult us about the choices of anchorages.
 Approaching historic buildings and villages from the sea always gives a unique perspective and every day brings a new slice of Scottish history to investigate.
 There is usually the opportunity for a walk around each anchorage and trips ashore tend to last around 1-2 hours giving you plenty opportunity to stretch your legs and enjoy delightful walks in the fresh air.

-Fishing from the boat is very popular and whenever possible we lay down creels for lobster, crab and crayfish; if successful the catch will appear on your breakfast plate.
+Fishing from the boat is very popular and whenever possible they lay down creels for lobster, crab and crayfish; if successful the catch will appear on your breakfast plate.
 Some of our more hardy guests even enjoy a swim in the loch and we have the pictures to prove it!
 In the wheelhouse the Skipper is more than happy to enlighten guests on the finer points of inshore navigation; he will even invite you to take a spell at the helm.
 The crew are very knowledgable about the cruising area and happy to provide a perspective not always found in guide books!

 After dinner is often a very sociable time when guests and crew exchange stories of the day's activities.
 There is a good library in the deck saloon with books, maps and videos on the history, culture and wildlife of the local area.
 Some guests enjoy a chat over a drink from the bar while others prefer to sit alfresco on the aft deck watching the sun set or take the chance to go ashore by tender for an evening stroll.

 Dining on board these vessels is informal and friendly with meals served at the communal table in the deck saloon.
 The menu is freshly prepared each day to a very high standard by the onboard Chef.
-The west coast of Scotland is famed for its fish, shellfish, lamb, beef, and venison as well as speciality produce such as cheeses and preserves.
+The west coast of Scotland is famed for its fish, shellfish, lamb, beef, and venison as well as specialty produce such as cheeses and preserves.

 Each meal is generally served at anchor in a new idyllic location, carefully chosen by your Skipper, although occasionally you may dine while en route.
 Breakfast is served between 8 am - 9 am, lunch is around 1 pm, afternoon tea is served at around 4 pm, and dinner at 7.30 pm.
 These times may alter a little depending on the cruise itinerary.
 There is a new set menu each day but individual food tastes and dietary requirements are catered for.

 Day 13 - April 17th - Our canal adventure will end in Oban this morning and we will say our goodbyes to the Skipper and Crew and start our journey back to Glasgow.
 But first we will explore Oban, known as the Seafood Capital of Scotland and the Gateway to the Isles.
 Nestled on the west coast and surrounded by miles of dramatic shores and beautiful countryside, the seaside town of Oban is a great place for a wee stroll.
 With an abundance of eateries, wonderful shops, and an in town whisky distillery, how can you go wrong.
-And after we have indulged in some of the best fish and chips in the world, the esplanade it a wonderful place to work it all off!
+You may want to indulge in some of the best fish and chips in the world, and then walk the esplanade as it a wonderful place to work it all off!
 We love Oban and we know you will too.
 Our next stop on our way back to Glasgow is St. Conan's Kirk, spectacularly sited over Loch Awe.
 You will fall in love with this wee Romanesque Church!
 Designed and built by Walter Douglas Campbell, the kirk is unique in having an example of almost every style of church architecture.
 Highlights include the Norman Doorway, the Gothic Flying Buttresses, a Celtic Cross, the Arts and Crafts Carvings, the Saxon Tower and even a Stone Circle.
 I have been visiting this extraordinary wee kirk for many years and there is nowhere on earth quite like it.
 Our drive will then take us through the Loch Lomond and Trossachs National Park and we will make a last stop on Loch Lomond before finally reaching Glasgow.
 Farewell Dinner and Overnight near Glasgow International.
-(B,L,D)
+(B,D)

 Day 14 - April 18th - We return you to Glasgow International for the return home.